 Nora Moreno Cargie

-Before joining Tufts Health Plan, Ms. Moreno Cargie served as the director of global corporate citizenship for The Boeing Company, where she led corporate citizenship efforts at Boeing’s Chicago office using philanthropy, volunteerism and other strategies to address community issues and concerns.
-While at Boeing, she was appointed to serve as chief of staff to the Superintendent of the Chicago Public Schools, making her Boeing's first loaned executive in Chicago.
+Most recently, Cargie served as the director of global corporate citizenship for The Boeing Company, where she led corporate citizenship efforts at Boeing’s Chicago office using philanthropy, volunteerism and other strategies to address community issues and concerns.

-Ms. Moreno Cargie also served as vice president of communications and development for the Illinois Action for Children, deputy communications director for Barack Obama’s U.S. senate campaign in 2004, deputy commissioner for the Mayor's Office of Workforce Development in Chicago, communications director for the Chicago Park District, assistant commissioner of the Chicago Department of Human Services, and acting press secretary/public relations manager for the Chicago Public Schools.
+Prior to her work at The Boeing Company, Cargie was vice president of communications and development for the Illinois Action for Children.
+During her six-year tenure in this role, Cargie took time off to serve as the deputy communications director for Barack Obama’s U.S. senatorial campaign in 2004.
+Cargie was previously deputy commissioner for the Mayor's Office of Workforce Development in Chicago.
+Her other government experience includes positions as communications director for the Chicago Park District, assistant commissioner of the Chicago Department of Human Services and acting press secretary/public relations manager for the Chicago Public Schools.